Nicholas Clay

 Nicholas Anthony Phillip Clay (18 September 1946 – 25 May 2000) was an English actor.

 Early life

 Clay was born in Streatham, London on 18 September 1946, the son of a professional soldier in the British Army's Royal Engineers.
-The family settled in Kent, where Clay became interested in acting, performing at the Little Medway Theatre Club.
+The family settled in Kent, where Clay became interested in acting, performing at the Medway Little Theatre Club.

 Career

 He had roles on TV in episodes of Ask Mr. Pastry (1961), ITV Television Playhouse, The Pocket Lancer (1961), and Tales of Mystery.
 He made his film debut with These Are the Damned (1962) and could be seen in Dixon of Dock Green, William, Sergeant Cork, and Drama 61-67.
 He studied at the Royal Academy of Dramatic Art (RADA).

 Clay appeared in several West End theatre productions.

 He returned to films with The Night Digger (1971), a horror film with Patricia Neal and was in episodes of Take Three Girls, Armchair Theatre, and Love Story.

 Clay had the starring role of Charles Darwin in The Darwin Adventure (1972) and was in William: The Life, Works and Times of William Shakespeare (1972).
 He was cast in several of Laurence Olivier's Old Vic productions and during the 1970s came to be regarded as one of British theatre's most promising actors.
 At the National Theatre he played Aumerle in Richard II, Giovanni in Tis Pity She's a Whore (directed by Roland Joffe), Nugget in Equus, a Jumper in Jumpers (directed by Peter Wood), Rocca in Saturday Sunday Monday (directed by Franco Zeffirelli), Young Seward in Macbeth (directed by Michael Blakemore) and Acaste in The Misanthrope.
 Blakemore also directed him in the part of Young Inna in Arturo Ui at Nottingham Playhouse, where Clay acted several roles in Jonathan Miller's production of King Lear.
 He played Hastings in Clifford Williams's world tour of She Stoops to Conquer.
 The Misanthrope led Clay to the United States, where he also played this role on Broadway in 1975.
 On the West End stage, Clay was Maurice in Flint (Criterion Theatre) and Trigorin in The Seagull (Cambridge Theatre).

 He appeared in In This House of Brede (1975) with Diana Rigg and played Alan in the 1976 version of The Picture of Dorian Gray, alongside Peter Firth.
 Clay was in Terror of Frankenstein (1977) then did Saturday Sunday Monday (1978) with Laurence Olivier.

 In 1978 he played Henry Wriothesley, 3rd Earl of Southampton in the drama series Will Shakespeare, about the life of Shakespeare.

 Clay had a small role in Zulu Dawn (1979) and was in Lovespell, filmed in 1979 but not released until 1981.
 He played Orestes in The Greeks: A Journey in Space and Time (1980).